Want to make change happen?

 What’s Managing Projects in a Globalized World like?

-This programme (worth 30 ECTS credits) is part of the bachelor's degree Global Project and Change Management of Windesheim Honours College (WHC).
+This full-time programme (worth 30 ECTS credits) is part of the bachelor's degree Global Project and Change Management of Windesheim Honours College (WHC).
 Here, you will further develop your strengths and acquire new insights.
 We will coach you to develop a ‘growth mindset’: to see challenges, not problems and to be motivated by the success of others.
 Your multidisciplinary team will work on a complex project, which is valuable work experience.

-Agile project management (15 ECTS credits)
+Advanced project management (20 ECTS credits)

-During the first period of the semester, you will be trained in agile project management.
+During the first period of the semester, you will be trained in advanced project management.
 This focuses on managing projects in ways that create and respond to change and deal with uncertainty.
 You can immediately use this value-driven management approach in your project, as it is relevant to the kind of wicked problems we try to tackle for our clients in this exchange programme.

 Research (5 ECTS credits)